barumau/pandunia/english/english-pandunia.md

 suffer (hurt)   : paxia
 suffer (passivizing verb)   : bey
 suffix for (result of) action   : -e
-suffix for active doer   : -ar
 suffix for adjectives   : -i
 suffix for areas   : -ia
-suffix for passive object   : -ur
-suffix for person who is associated with the root   : -ir
+suffix for doer   : -er
 suffix for verbs with OVS word order   : -u
 suffix for verbs with SVO word order   : -a
 sugar   : suker